easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Metagenome-Atlas

-Metagenome-atlas is a easy-to-use metagenomic pipeline based on snakemake.
+Metagenome-atlas is a simple-to-use metagenomic pipeline based on snakemake.
 It handles all steps from QC, Assembly, Binning, to Annotation.

 *homepage*: <https://github.com/metagenome-atlas/atlas>